abdolence/opentelemetry-gcloud-trace-rs/README.md

 });

 ```
-This is a basic configuration, don't recommended for prod.
-See [Performance](#performance) section for prod config.
+This is a basic configuration, not recommended for prod systems.
+See the [Performance](#performance) section for prod config.

 All examples available at [examples](examples) directory.